Submitted data can be viewed by loading the form on Ona.

 The Submissions graph under this window displays real-time data, and you can check the number of submissions made on certain dates by moving your cursor over the graph.

 It’s from the Overview; page that you can export your data under the Export data section.
-This section will be discussed in more details in the exporting data portion of this guide.
+This section will be discussed in more detail in the exporting data portion of this guide.

 This page also displays a description of your survey if it had been included in the form’s Settings page.